Musk-oxen in winter conditions

 We will be outside for 4 day in freezing temperatures.
 Good clothing is the most important thing of the tour!
 Find here a short list of the most important pieces of clothing you will need.
 Find here the complete packing list.

 Shoes.
-Well isolated snow boots.
+Well isolated snow boots, such as the Baffin Control Max.
 Make sure that the boots are at least one size too large so that it is possible to put on several layers of woolen socks.

 Winter expedition jacket (comfort +/- -30 degrees Celsius)